 Often mistaken for blackbirds, European starlings can pose serious challenges for pest bird control.
-Knowing a little about the animals and the signs they may have taken up residence, can help you keep your commercial property clear of infestation.
+Knowing a little about the animals and the signs that they may have taken up residence, can help you keep your commercial property clear of infestation.

 Starlings are approximately eight inches in length with dark black and/or dark brown plumage with a metallic sheen.
 They can occasionally feature white speckles on their feathers.
-Their tails are short, and they possess a triangular wingspan.
+Their tails are short and they possess a triangular wingspan.
 One of the more intriguing features of the European starling however, is its beak, which changes colour with the seasons, becoming yellow during the summer months, but turning black in the winter.

 Due to their migration patterns, starling numbers are highest in the autumn, where flock populations can reach 100,000 birds.
 The birds have a very distinct and loud birdsong, which can disrupt business and domestic lives, as they tend to move into more densely populated areas during the winter, when countryside food supplies are scarcer.

 Starling Infestation.
 What to look for

 Starling infestations can cause issues for any commercial premises they decide to take up residence in.

 European starlings go through a process of moulting once per year in the summer.
 Needless to say, up to 100,000 birds moulting is going to make quite a significant mess and this should be taken as a clear sign of infestation.
 Starling feathers, as with all wild birds, can also carry diseases which can be communicated to humans via bodily contact, inhalation, or food contamination.